BenLyakhov/PartProductWebsite/README.md

 ### Task I - Add at least 2 unit tests for the max and min fields of the PartTest class in the test package

 ### Task J - Remove the class files for any unused validaotors in order to clean up your code

+#### Other Notes:
+I was having a really hard time figuring out how to get the springboot app to start working again.
+Here's what I did:
+1. Run/Debug Configuration Templates: SpringBoot and Maven
+   1. SpringBoot: selected java21 as the build tool and the demoapplication as the source
+   2. Maven: working directory set to demo.
+2. I haven't tried this with just the springboot.